ruedli/OctoPlugout/README.md

 ## MQTT **NEW** in version 3.x!

 New since version 3.0 is the possibility to operate the plug from your phone and thus remotely switch your printer on, or (safely) off.
-This requires access to an MQTT server.
-The plug will publish topics to this server and look at a configurable topic whether to power the printer, or swithc it off, or ensure it stays on also after your printjob finishes.
+This requires access to a MQTT server.
+The plug will publish topics to this server and look at a configurable topic whether to power the printer, switch it off, or ensure it stays on also after your printjob finishes.
 No need to touch the button on your Sonoff anymore!

 See the updated released configuration file (it is now version 3) to learn which #defines to add.
 They are all in one section for "mqtt".
 If you do not set the #define mqtt_server, everything works without mqtt, but then you can not operate it remotely.
 It is not different from the verion 2.x in this way.

 You can use one of the many mqtt clients on your phone.
 I tried 6 different ones, on Android phone and iPad.
 They all worked.

 For the required mqtt server, I installed Mosquitto on my NAS.
-You can also install Mosquitto on a Raspberry Pi, but installing it on your Octoprint server is only recommended if you secure things adequately, like through a VPN.
+You can also install Mosquitto on a Raspberry Pi, but installing it on your Octoprint server is not recommended, as it needs to be on, even when toy shutdown the Pi.
+Secure your mqtt server prefereably through through a VPN.
 I did not try free public domain mqtt servers, but there is not reason this should not work.
-Typically you integrate the topics with your home automation or Node Red, but I do not have that installed, so I operate it straight from a standard mqtt client.
+You can probably integrate the topics with your home automation or Node Red, but I did not try that and operated it straight from a standard mqtt client.

 ## States